Ohio ACTE Executive Board 2020-2021

-Ryan McCoart is an Assistant Dean of Satellites for Great Oaks Career Campuses.
-Prior to joining Great Oaks, he spent three years as the Supervisor of Satellite Operations and two years as the Supervisor of Student Affairs for the Greene County Career Center.
+Ryan McCoart is an Instructional Supervisor at Upper Valley Career Center.
+Prior to joining Upper Valley, he spent two years as an Assistant Dean of Satellite Programming with Great Oaks Career Campuses, three years as Supervisor of Satellite Operations and two years as Supervisor of Student Affairs with Greene County Career Center.
 Ryan started his career at Greenon Local Schools as an Intervention Specialist for one year before stepping into career tech as an Agricultural Education instructor for six years.
-Ryan currently serves on the Ohio Career Technical Administrators Executive Board as the OCTA Region Six president, a position that he has held for two years.
+Ryan currently serves on the Ohio Career Technical Administrators Executive Board as the OCTA Region Six president, a position that he has held for three years.

 His education includes a B.A. in Special Education from Wittenberg University, a M.A. in Career Technical Education from Wright State University, and a M.A. in Educational Leadership from the University of Dayton.

-Nick Weldy, Past President, Miami Valley Career Center
+Nancy Luce, Past President, Upper Valley Career Center

 Jamey Palma, Treasurer, Massillon City Schools